KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 </table>

-        *   Note: this special case is done in validation to avoid the potential of polluting the “barrier chain” information by storing the effect of an implicit barrier in the access state.
+> Note: this special case is handled in validation to avoid the potential of polluting the “barrier chain” information by storing the effect of an implicit barrier in the access state.
 (Unclear to the designer what all the side-effects might be.)

 *   Layout transition hazard check

     The layout transition is treated as a subresource range read/write operation.
 Given the implied source barrier this check is distinct from a normal Memory stage/access hazard check described above.